John Dies at the End: Sequels

 A sequel, This Book Is Full of Spiders, was published on October 2, 2012.
-It originally had the working title of John and Dave and the Fifth Wall before Wong announced the official title.
-Part of the book was originally hosted on the official website under the title of John and Dave and the Temple of X'al'naa'thuthuthu, but was removed from the site.
-Wong later re-posted the excerpt on the website in February 2009, but removed it the following year.
+An early draft of the novel was shared online under the title, John and Dave and the Temple of X'al'naa'thuthuthu, however it was never formally published and is considered to be a rough draft of the sequel novel.
+In the Novel Dave works to stop an invasion of interdimensional spiders hijacking people’s bodies, spiders that only he and John can see.

 A third book in the series was released on October 3, 2017, under the title What the Hell Did I Just Read.
+This novel follows Dave, John, and Amy as they attempt to solve the abduction of a little girl by a mysterious shapeshifter, all while dealing with conspiracy and general lunacy.

 The fourth book in the series, If This Book Exists, You're in the Wrong Universe, was released in October 2022.
-This book was released under Wong's real name, Jason Pargin, as have recent paperback editions of the earlier books.
+This book was released under Wong's real name, Jason Pargin; additionally, all previous books were reprinted and republished under the authors real name.
+This novel sees Dave, John, and Amy battle a cult of teenagers attempting to break reality by making sacrifices to a children's toy.

 Film adaptation

 Don Coscarelli purchased film rights to the book; and subsequently wrote and directed the film adaptation.

 Filming began on October 21, 2010.
 The movie stars Paul Giamatti as Arnie Blondestone and Clancy Brown as Dr. Marconi, with Giamatti also helping to produce.
 Actors Chase Williamson and Rob Mayes play the lead roles of Dave and John, respectively.

 The movie premiered at the 2012 Sundance Film Festival on January 24, 2012 and was released as an independent theatrical film the following day.